| |

 Key takeaways

-• Beartooth Country has bigger alpine space, but most prime trails are best from July to September.
+• Beartooth country has bigger alpine space, but most prime trails are best from July to September.

 • Storm Castle Peak gives one of the best summit payoffs for the effort.